openmrs/openmrs-eip/distribution/springboot_setup/README.md

 spring.artemis.password=password
 ```

-### 4. Folder synchronization
+### 4. Compled Obs data synchronization
-If you want to also synchronize the content of a folder, you need to specify a path to which will be created a file called 'store' that will keep trace of the files already synchronized to prevent them from being synchronized twice.
+To also synchronize the content of the complex data directory.
 The property for that purpose is:
 ```
-camel.output.endpoint.file.location=/tmp/openmrs-dbsync/store
+camel.output.endpoint.complex.obs.data.directory=/tmp/openmrs-dbsync/store
 ```

-Note: To disable this feature, just delete the route, or rename it to **directory-sync-route.xml.disable**

 ### 5. Rebuild the project